Cave Hill Cemetery

 Cave Hill Cemetery is a 296 acre Victorian era National Cemetery and arboretum located at Louisville, Kentucky.
 Its main entrance is on Baxter Avenue and there is a secondary one on Grinstead Drive.
 It is the largest cemetery by area and number of burials in Louisville.

 Cave Hill was listed on the National Register of Historic Places in 1979.
 Cave Hill National Cemetery, containing military graves, is also on the National Register, added in 1998.

 History

-Cave Hill was chartered in 1848 on what was William Johnston's Cave Hill Farm, then a rural property some distance east of Louisville.
+Chartered in 1848, Cave Hill was logged for construction on what was William Johnston's Cave Hill Farm, a rural property some distance east of Louisville.
 Johnston, who died in 1798, had built the first brick house in Louisville on the grounds circa 1788.
-City officials had purchased part of the land in the 1830s in anticipation of building a railroad through it, and a workhouse was built there.
+City officials had purchased part of the land in the 1830s in anticipation of building a railroad through it and a workhouse was built there.
 The railroad was built elsewhere, and the land was leased to local farmers.